Annual Report Finds Harvard Kennedy School Faculty Remains Largely White, Male

 Harvard Corporation Members Donated Big to Democrats in 2020 Elections

 City Council Candidates Propose Strategies for Supporting Low-Income Residents at Virtual Forum

 FAS Dean Gay Hopes to Update Affiliates on Ethnic Studies Search by Semester’s End

 In 1793 France, the Reign of Terror commenced, coating the streets with crimson.
 French revolutionaries violently turned against the country’s monarch and attempted to establish order via the guillotine.
 Bread was sparse and tensions between wealthy aristocrats and commoners were high.
 An estimated 27,000 people were killed.
-The widespread starvation and executions prompted philosopher Jean-Jacques Rousseau to comment, "When the people shall have nothing more to eat, they will eat the rich."
+The widespread starvation and executions popularized a saying attributed to philosopher Jean-Jacques Rousseau: "When the people shall have nothing more to eat, they will eat the rich."

 “Eat the Rich” is now a rallying cry against an overly capitalistic economy that encourages the rich to become richer while the poor starve.
 People such as the world’s richest man, Jeff Bezos, are a cautionary tale of success.
 For while Bezos’s philanthropic efforts have helped many people, he has notably donated less money than other billionaires to the point that some consider him unethically wealthy.
 At current costs, Bezos could cover the cost of direct care expenditures for every cancer patient in the U.S. for the next 30 years, and still have plenty left over.